 You are given an unordered array of unique integers incrementing from .
 You can swap any two elements a limited number of times.
 Determine the largest lexicographical value array that can be created by executing no more than the limited number of swaps.

-For example, if and the maximum swaps , the following arrays can be formed by swapping the with the other elements:
+The following arrays can be formed by swapping the with the other elements:

 The highest value of the four (including the original) is .
 If , we can swap to the highest possible value: .

 Complete the largestPermutation function in the editor below.
 It must return an array that represents the highest value permutation that can be formed.